Salt Lake City During the Christmas Season

-Salt Lake City, Utah should be on your short list to visit during the Christmas season.
-The Salt Lake City area offers so much to be desired around the holidays, everything you think of when you think Christmas!
+Salt Lake City, Utah should be on your shortlist to visit during the Christmas season.
+The Salt Lake City area offers so much to be desired around the holidays, everything you think of when you think of Christmas!
 Beautiful churches and temples, holiday events, light displays, opportunities to give and so much more!

 The lights at Temple Square are truly magical and not to be missed!
 Tips: Pay $10 to park in the Joseph Smith Memorial Building.
 First, take the elevator up the main level to see the indoor Christmas tree and maybe even catch some live choir music on the balcony.
 Next, ride the elevator to the top floor to overlook the lights and the Salt Lake Temple.
 Then, explore the Temple Square grounds and all the beautiful lights.

 After strolling around Temple Square, be sure to cross the street to see Macy’s Christmas Candy Windows at City Creek Mall.
 These themed candy displays are unique and will have you asking yourself, “How did they do that?”
 Continue on through City Creek Mall for various shops, even if you don’t need to shop it’s worth the walk to see this unique mall.
 It’s named City Creek because it has a creek running through it.
 Tip: We always head to Kneaders for a bowl of hot soup and fresh bread to complete the evening.